Intellectual Property Lawyers | Protecting Media & Entertainment Rights

 Why do you need website terms and conditions?

 Let us ask you a question that's critical to your success as a business.
 Do you know what NOT to do when giving instructions on your website terms of business?
-We receive several complaints from e-commerce businesses that their terms and conditions are challenged continually by customers, particularly on lead times, estimates, extensions, and returns.
+We receive several complaints from e-commerce businesses that their terms and conditions are continually challenged by customers, particularly on lead times, estimates, extensions, and returns.

 There is an understandable view that e-commerce legislation is a bureaucratic box-checking exercise that gets in the way of maximizing profits.
 E-commerce legislation is an opportunity to increase customer confidence in your business.
 Simply put, a clear well-written contractual process with your customers will reduce complaints and can make your business more profitable.
 Professionally drafted terms of business will protect your business from the collateral damage you incur from returned goods faulty or otherwise and time spent dealing with complaints about order completion times.
 Well-written terms of business assist in building customer loyalty giving you an increased return on excellent customer service.